arthurcrg/30DaysOfPython/README.md

 This repository contains my solutions and experiments throughout the challenge.

 Some exercises have been modified with examples related to topics I enjoy, while keeping the original concepts being practiced.

+## Note

+Some of the earlier exercises contain comments and examples in Portuguese, as I was getting started with Python and did not initially intend to publish this repository.
+From Day 5 onward, I am gradually standardizing the code and comments in English.